Endprodukt/FFBPluginRacerMAME/README.md

 (- Side By Side* (READ INFO!))
 (- Side By Side 2* (READ INFO!))
 - Super GT 24h (output works but analog input is broken)
+- Super Monaco GP (set game to sitdown/upright, not deluxe.
+Play with the sine length value until you get a nice increase of strength among the 7 values in the test menu)
 - Thrill Drive
 - Turbo Outrun
 - Vapor TRX